 Now don't get me wrong, the Israelites didn't make the fatal mistake of falling into the Egyptians false idolatrous practices, when it came to their false gods.
 For what it's worth, they did hold strong their traditions, which included them staying as faithful as they possibly good, when it came to the God of their forefathers.

-Now I know that there are some Christians, who hate this type of rhetoric -- but in reality, it's a fact, that humans are more confident in believing in the things that they can naturally see and touch.
+Now I know that there are some Christians, who hate this type of rhetoric, but in reality, it's a fact, we are more confident, in believing in the things that we can naturally see and touch.
 Perhaps this is why the majority of us, always fall for one's outside public image, instead of taking the time, to see the "inner contents" (or one's true character) that's taking place from within the person, that's projecting that very same public image.
 But I digress...

-Know that all the Israelites had at this point in time, when it came to their spirituality -- were the repeated telling and the reassurances of the covenant that God had made with their forefathers: Abraham, Isaac and Jacob.
-Which was a promise by God that was initially given to Abraham -- which basically dealt with the future of Israel.
-And I guess we can also throw in the repeated tellings, that dealt with the life of Joseph (and his personal relationship with God) -- being that he was the very person that had brought them down to Egypt to begin with.
+The Israelites had at this point in time, when it came to their spirituality, were the repeated telling, and the reassurances of the covenant, that God had made with their forefathers: Abraham, Isaac and Jacob.
+Which was a promise by God, that was initially given to Abraham, which basically dealt with the future of Israel.
+And I guess we can also throw in the repeated tellings, that dealt with the life of Joseph (and his personal relationship with God) being that he was the very person, God had used, to bring them down to Egypt to begin with.

-Now for starters, keep in mind, that even though this season was considered harsh for the Israelites -- know that, if everything would have stayed well and peaceful from within the land of Egypt, know that the Israelites would not have wanted to leave the Egyptian Empire, when it was time for them to leave.
+Now for starters, keep in mind, that even though this season was considered harsh for the Israelites, know that, if everything would have stayed well, and peaceful, from within the land of Egypt, the Israelites would not have wanted to leave the Egyptian Empire, when it was time for them to leave.
 Remember that God had already foretold to Abraham, that Israel was going to be strangers in a land.

 "Now to Abraham and his Seed were the promises made.
 He does not say: 'And to seeds,' as of many, but as of one: 'And to your Seed,' who is Christ.
 And this I say, that the law, which was 430 years later, cannot annul the covenant that was confirmed before by God in Christ, that it should make the promise of no effect." -- Galatians 3:16,17

-Now keep in mind, that when it comes to the "430 years" reference that's mentioned.
-Know that this is basically dealing with the first promise that God had given to Abraham, when he'd first entered into Canaan.
-But later on, we find that God would renew, or confirm this promise with Abraham almost thirty years later and it would be at this time, we find that God would mention the remaining time that would be left for Israel, when it came to being strangers in a foreign land, from that point forward.
+Now keep in mind, when it comes to the "430 years" reference that's mentioned.
+This is basically dealing with the first promise that God had given to Abraham, when he'd first entered into Canaan.
+But later on, we find that God would renew, or confirm this promise with Abraham, almost thirty years later.
+And it would be at this time, we find that God would mention the remaining time, that would be left for Israel, when it came to being strangers in a foreign land, from that point forward.

-Understand that when the Scriptures talk about being strangers in a foreign land, this doesn't deal with only Egypt, this also includes Canaan.
-And although Canaan was eventually promised to them -- at that point in history, the land was not officially theirs, as of yet.
+Understand that when the Scriptures talk about being strangers in a foreign land, this doesn't deal with Egypt only, for this also includes Canaan.
+And although Canaan was eventually promised to them, during this point in history, the land was not officially theirs, as of yet.
 So therefore, they were still strangers in that land as well.
 Remember the earlier Scripture:

 "Then He said to Abram: 'Know certainly that your descendants will be strangers in a land that is not theirs, and they will be enslaved, and afflicted for four hundred years.
 But also know, that the nation whom they serve, I will judge -- and afterward, they shall come out with great possessions.'" -- Genesis 15:13,14